Embassy of Nicaragua, Washington, D.C.: Chancery

 The Chancery is the main diplomatic and political body.
 It is responsible for coordination with the American government on matters, particularly foreign policy, that affect Nicaragua, however, the majority of the diplomacy is conducted by the ambassador, leaving the chancery to liaise with the Nicaraguan government and coordinate with the Press Service in matters of public policy.
 The diplomats of the chancery take responsibility for a specific policy area and may stand in for the ambassador in his absence.

 The Chancery has attaches based in each of the five regional consulates.

 Press and Communications Office

 The Press Service is responsible for events, as well as coordinating press releases and conferences, including the provision of designated spokesmen.
 The office also monitors American press coverage of issues pertaining to Nicaragua and reports back to the ambassador and to Managua.

 The Cultural Service

 The Cultural Services of the embassy is located at the embassy.
 Its responsibility is in facilitating "cultural exchange" between the two nations, a role that can be creative, informative or merely administrative.
 The duties of the service include promoting Nicaraguan creative works in cultural and academic institutions across Nicaragua, with the help of the attaches in regional consulates.

 Consulates

-The ambassador is also ultimately responsible for the five regional consulates:

 Apart from the embassy in Washington, Nicaragua's diplomatic operations in the United States include: